Are bitcoin IRAs sustainable?

 While bitcoin is clearly not a prohibited investment in an IRA, there remains a requirement under IRC 408(a)(2) that all IRAs have a custodian.
 The custodian must be a licensed financial institution.

-Unchained has partnered with Solera National Bank to fill this custodian role.
+Unchained has partnered with Fortis Bank to fill this custodian role.
 In McNulty v Comm’r, 157 TC 10 (2021), the Tax Court recently expounded on what role a custodian must play in an IRA’s investments.
 We wrote a separate article explaining how Unchained complies with the custodial requirement of IRC 408(a)(2) as interpreted by McNulty.

 This does not mean IRA investors need to give up control of the keys within their IRA.
-With an Unchained IRA for instance, Solera National Bank—the official custodian—delegates key control to the IRA holder, which is managed via a dedicated Unchained vault.
+With an Unchained IRA for instance, Fortis Bank—the official custodian—delegates key control to the IRA holder, which is managed via a dedicated Unchained vault.
 That dedicated vault is properly titled to the IRA, and all transactions are actively monitored by the custodian (through Unchained) for IRS compliance.

 In short, Unchained IRAs comply with IRC 408(a)(2) while also allowing Unchained clients to maintain control over their bitcoin’s private keys.